darryncodes/fylo-data-storage-component/README.md

 ### What I learned

-I used this challenge to learn more abbout accessibility.
+I used this challenge to learn more about accessibility.
 I focused on using the correct semantic mark up, custom focus states, aria-label and ensured I removed all animations, transitions and smooth scroll for people that prefer not to see them.

 -   [When to use aria-label](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label)